SBDJUK/vdj_to_sdj/README.md

 ## Current TODO list:

+*   Fix media path from database on non-windows platforms
 *   Add OGG support
 *   Handle FLAC and MP4 tags better by creating a tag if the file exists but has no tag
 *   Custom field mapping and combination